Germany national football team: Competitive record

 Germany has won the FIFA World Cup four times, behind only Brazil's five.
 It has finished as runners-up four times.
 In terms of semi-final appearances, Germany leads with 13, two more than Brazil's 11, who have participated in every single tournament.
-From 1954 to 2014 (16 tournaments), Germany reached at least the stage of the last eight teams, before being eliminated in the group stage in 2018.
-Germany has also qualified for every one of the 19 World Cups for which it has entered – it did not enter the inaugural competition in Uruguay of 1930 for economic reasons, and were banned from the 1950 World Cup as the DFB was reinstated as a FIFA member only two months after this tournament.
+From 1954 to 2014 (16 tournaments), Germany were one of the last eight teams, before being eliminated in the group stage in 2018.
+Germany has also qualified for every one of the 19 World Cups for which it has entered – it did not enter the inaugural competition in Uruguay in 1930 for economic reasons, and were banned from the 1950 World Cup as the DFB was reinstated as a FIFA member only two months after this tournament.

-Germany has also won the European Championship three times, the joint-most with Spain.
+Germany has also won the European Championship three times, one less than Spain.
 France and Italy, with two titles each, are the only other multiple winners.
 Germany finished as runners-up three times.
 The Germans have qualified for every European Championship tournament except for the first European Championship they entered in 1968.
 For that tournament, Germany was in the only group of three teams and thus only played four qualifying games.
 The deciding game was a scoreless draw in Albania which gave Yugoslavia the edge, having won in their neighbour country.
 The team finished outside the top eight in only three occasions: group stage eliminations in 2000 and 2004 alongside a round of 16 exit in 2020.
-In the other editions Germany participated in they reached nine times at least the semi-finals, an unparalleled record in Europe.
+In the other editions Germany participated in, they reached at least the semi-finals nine times, an unparalleled record in Europe.

 See also East Germany and Saarland for the results of these separate Germany teams, and Austria for the team that was merged into the Germany national team from 1938 to 1945.